Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/1 Abductions/Plan 2.0.md

 - gardener sleepwalk, tools used to cut hands
 - real weapon quartz
 - Anya innocent due to timing of burn healing
 - Lucas speculates why the hands must not be found, and asks Viktor to take off scarf, viktor admits to killing.
+Lucas tells him to stop.
+### Part 5
 - Lucas reveals elena's ring clue and that she is the murderer.
 - elena says she's happy and accept arrest
 - Lucas bids farewell to Vyshkanov, to a mysterious Anya